 When deciding who gets and keeps each card on an ongoing basis, you may want to consider who is most likely to need a card’s specific perk when traveling solo, since most of the built-in rewards card perks require that the primary cardholder be traveling.

-Keeping up with payments and
+Keeping up with payments and fees

 The biggest downside of having spouses who both obtain and use their own rewards credit cards is simply having twice as many accounts to track.